Is Saigon Cinnamon Good? The Ultimate Guide to Flavor, Health & Safety

 Baker sprinkling Saigon cinnamon into dough

-• Warm Beverages: Add a pinch to your morning coffee, hot chocolate, or mulled wine.
+• Beverages: Adds depth to coffee, hot chocolate, mulled wine, and chai tea

-Pro Tip: Because of its potency, start with less than what a recipe calls for and adjust to taste.
+Pro Tip: Because Saigon cinnamon is so potent, use about 25-30% less than what a recipe calls for with regular cinnamon.
+Start with a smaller amount and adjust to taste.

 Buying Guide: How to Choose the Best Saigon Cinnamon